-

 It was...
 Jason?
 He was in bed with Jason...

 Devyn tried to crawl out from under Jason's arm, but the neko mouthed something, squeezing the wolf tighter against him.
 Devyn let out a quiet whimper and pulled harder until he felt the neko let him go.
 Jason's hand stroked him gently as Devyn stretched.
-The wolf shook his body, waking himself more completely, before he turned and snuffled at the neko.
+The wolf shook his body, waking himself more completely before he turned and snuffled at the neko.

 Jason's eyes were open, and he smiled uncertainly at the wolf, his teeth hidden by his lips.
 Devyn was surprised.
-Usually people would bare their teeth at him when they smiled, something that had taken him a long time to get used to.
+Usually, people bared their teeth at him when they smiled, something that had taken him a long time to get used to.
 Many a fight had started when he was younger over someone smiling at Devyn the wrong way.
 But the neko seemed like he was trying to keep from startling or angering the wolf.
 In a way, it saddened Devyn.
 He wasn't going to snap at Jason.
 But it also made him happy.
 His brother wanted to learn how to act around him so he wouldn't upset Devyn.
 It was very different from his mother trying to get him to act like a human.

-Devyn's tail wagged and he pressed more firmly against Jason's hand before jumping off the neko's bed.
+Devyn's tail wagged, and he pressed more firmly against Jason's hand before jumping off the neko's bed.
 Trotting through the bathroom, the wolf nosed his door open, freezing at the sight of Margaret sitting on his bed.

 "Well, at least you weren't out hunting," the woman sighed, standing up.
 "Don't go letting your wolf lead you around."